 GBAS is an augmentation system in which the user receives augmentation information directly from a ground-based transmitter.
 GBAS support precision approach, landing, departure and surface movement.

-GBAS cat I is now operational at many Airports (any from the MID???), GBAS classified based on approach service type as following:
+GBAS cat I is now operational at many Airports, GBAS classified based on approach service type as following: